vacu9708/Data-structure/Binary search tree/README.md

 ## How to delete a node that has 2 children in Binary Search tree
 >When deleting a node that has no child or only one child, all that has to be done is put the child of the deleted node to the deleted node.
 But deleting a node that has 2 children is more complicated.<br>

-Place the maximum of the left subtree in the node to be deleted to satisfy BST's condition
+Replace the node to be deleted with the max value in the left subtree and delete the max node to satisfy BST's condition

 ![image](https://user-images.githubusercontent.com/67142421/176267897-54f6b683-1030-4394-b91e-57225fd1f85c.png)